 The Company was formed in July 2021 in connection with the initial public offering of the Company's common stock on November 4, 2021 (the "IPO"), and the initial Directors were Messrs.
 Adams, Reed, and Brutocao.
 Messrs.
 Beargie, Roth, Doody, Kyees and Lewis and Ms. Hyde were appointed to the Board of Directors at the time of the IPO.
 On March 2, 2023, the Board determined to increase the size of the Board to ten members and appointed Ms. DePree to fill the vacancy.
+Mr. Brutocao resigned from the Board on October 3, 2023 and the size of the Board was reduced to nine members.

 The Company's Amended and Restated Certificate of Incorporation provides that our Board of Directors is classified into three classes, as nearly equal in size as practicable, with staggered three-year terms.
 Our Class I Directors, who include Albert Adams, John Kyees, and John Roth, were elected at the 2022 Annual Meeting of Stockholders and their terms will expire at the Annual Meeting to be held in 2025.
-The Class II Directors are Brad Brutocao, Alexis DePree, Andrea Hyde, and Rick Doody, and their terms will expire at the Annual Meeting to be held on May 18, 2023.
-The Class III Directors are Bill Beargie, Gary Lewis, and John Reed, and their terms will expire at the Annual Meeting to be held in 2024.
+The Class II Directors, who include Alexis DePree, Andrea Hyde, and Rick Doody, were elected at the 2023 Annual Meeting of Stockholders and their terms will expire at the Annual Meeting to be held in 2026.
+The Class III Directors are Bill Beargie, Gary Lewis, and John Reed, and their terms will expire at the Annual Meeting to be held on May 16, 2024.

-The four Director nominees who receive the greatest number of 'FOR' votes will be elected as Directors.
-If elected, each nominee will serve as a Director for a three-year term and until his or her successor is duly elected and qualified at the Annual Meeting to be held in 2026.
+The three Director nominees who receive the greatest number of 'FOR' votes will be elected as Directors.
+If elected, each nominee will serve as a Director for a three-year term and until his successor is duly elected and qualified at the Annual Meeting to be held in 2027.
 Unless you specify otherwise, the shares of stock represented by your proxy will be voted to re-elect all of the Director nominees set forth in this proxy statement.
 If for any reason any of the nominees is not a candidate when the election occurs (which is not expected), the Board intends that proxies will be voted for the election of a substitute nominee designated by the Board as recommended by the Nominating & Corporate Governance Committee.